-Facebook recently reported in a sales PDF that organic Reach is going to drop due to competition in the News Feed.
+Facebook recently reported in a sales PDF that organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is going to drop due to competition in the News Feed.
 Many marketers were upset by this, claiming they were once again being forced to pay for ads — led by an inflammatory post by AdAge.

 I have plenty to say on that topic.
 But I want to be as scientific in my response as possible.
 And it can’t all be said in a single blog post.

 As a result, I’m going to start slowly.
 Today’s goal is to dig deeper than the typical reactionary blogger and marketer when it comes to the quality and composition of the News Feed.